 Find out more about pruritis causes and treatments

 There are a number of different types of eczema (also known as dermatitis), which commonly result in patches of dry, scaly, red and itchy skin.
 In more severe cases, there may also be weeping, crusting and bleeding.

-Varicose eczema is particularly common in older people.
+Varicose eczema is particularly common in women, those with varicose veins, and obese older people.
 Reports suggest that 20% of those aged over 70 are affected by it.
 It begins with mild itchiness of your skin around a patch of varicose veins, becoming speckled, scaly and inflamed.
 It may, in some cases, also turn brown and feel hard to the touch.

 Find out more about the causes and treatments for varicose eczema